-If your doctor diagnoses chorioamnionitis, he or she may treat you with antibiotics to help to treat the infection.
+If your doctor diagnoses chorioamnionitis, he or she may treat you with antibiotics to help treat the infection.
 However, often the treatment is to deliver the fetus.
-In addition, if the newborn has an infection, he or she will be given antibiotics, as well.
+If the newborn has an infection, he or she will be given antibiotics as well.

 What are the complications of chorioamnionitis?

 If the mother has a serious case of chorioamnionitis, or if it goes untreated, she might develop complications, including:

 - Infections in the pelvic region and abdomen